 UH does not have pre-paid “meal plans.”
 Shared kitchen facilities are available in all on-campus accommodation, and students may also choose to dine in on-campus cafeterias (on a pay-as-you-go basis) or off-campus eateries.

-Check our Accommodation
+Check the Accommodation

 website for up-to-date advice and guidance on application, prices, facilities and virtual tours.
 Students will apply for housing on the UH Accommodation webpage after being officially accepted by UH and receiving their UH student ID number.